ietf-tapswg/draft-ietf-taps-transport-security/draft-pauly-transport-security.md

 This document provides a survey of commonly used or notable network security protocols, with a focus on how they interact and integrate with applications and transport protocols.
 Its goal is to supplement efforts to define and catalog transport services {{RFC8095}} by describing the interfaces required to add security protocols.
 It examines Transport Layer Security (TLS), Datagram Transport Layer Security (DTLS), Quick UDP Internet Connections with TLS (QUIC + TLS), MinimalT, CurveCP, tcpcrypt, and Internet Key Exchange with Encapsulating Security Protocol (IKEv2 + ESP).
 (This survey is not limited to protocols developed within the scope or context of the IETF.)

 For each protocol, this document provides a brief description along with security features provided by the protocol and dependencies the protocol has on its underlying transport.
 From these descriptions, we then list the necessary interfaces each protocol requires to be used by an application.
 This is followed by a minimal collection of transport security features shared by these protocols.
-Lastly, a categorized set of mandatory and optional protocol-agnostic transport security interfaces is described.

 # Terminology